Conformal partial waves in momentum space: Spin eigenstates and completeness relation

 \subsection{Completeness relation}

 We are now equipped with a complete basis of states that can appear in the OPE of two scalar operators acting on the vacuum.
-Writing down a completeness relation amounts to inverting the 2-point function \eqref{eq:eigenstates:norm}, and this is now a trivial matter since the states are readily orthogonal.
-The null states corresponding to the longitudinal polarizations ($m < \ell$) of conserved currents can be safely excluded, as we shall see in section~\ref{sec:vertexfcts:recursion} that their overlap with two operators acting on the vacuum is zero.
-Similarly, it is sufficient to consider states that carry a momentum $p$ inside the forward light cone $\mathcal{V}_+$, as the states are otherwise null.
-We write therefore

-where the sum is over all primary operators of the theory.
-Spin representations other than traceless symmetric tensors have been omitted, as they do not appear in the scalar 4-point function.
-One can also choose different reference vectors $q$ and $q'$ for the two states, in which case eq.~\eqref{eq:polarizationtensors:angle} leads to the more general completeness relation
+This means that we can write